Inaimathi/lisk/README.md

 # General notes/brainstorming

 Ok, so first off, we want naive s-expression syntax for Haskell.
-We want it o that the translation is essentially
+We want it so that the translation is essentially

     (a b c) ==> (a) b c